robin-raymond/zax.io/handle-hint.md

 ### Breaking circular `handle` pointer lifetime

-Care must be used when dealing with `handle` pointer lifetimes to ensure a circular dependency is not created where the circular chain is never broken.
-If a `handle` pointer points to another `handle` pointer that directly or indirectly points back to the same type's instance the lifetime of the `handle` pointers in the chain will never become destructed nor deallocated.
+Care must be used when dealing with `handle` pointer lifetimes to ensure a circular dependency is not created where a circular chain is never broken.
+If a `handle` pointer points to another `handle` pointer that directly or indirectly points back to the original type's instance then the lifetime of the `handle` pointers in the chain will never become destructed nor deallocated.

 The example below creates a circular `handle` pointer chain: